Paid parental leave

 Pay slips for parental leave payments

-Ordinary pay slip requirements apply to pay slips given to employees on government-funded parental leave.
+Ordinary pay slip requirements apply to pay slips given to employees getting government-funded parental leave pay.
 They must also include:

 - the gross and net amounts of parental leave pay and the amount of income tax deducted